vardrop/ytbu/README.md

  - youtube-dl errors: Make sure youtube-dl is up to date by running `sudo youtube-dl -U`
  - Your API token may be expired.
 If so, run it manually, without crontab and authenticate.
  - Out of space?
 Split the ytbu_channels.txt to multiple files and run 69th line of [ytbu.sh](ytbu.sh) to download the files (the line beginning with $ydl), then manually move them to your storage and repeat.
 Alternatively change youtube-dl's output to an rclone mount

+Note: I use a lot of functions, since it's easy to fold, copy and move them around.
+Note: back up your ytbu_downloaded.txt